ethandicks/cbmsymbols/listings/README.md

+# Listings
-These listing files are combined output (BASIC + KERNAL) from the assembled sources from the cbmsource project for various types of machines.
+These listing files are combined output (BASIC + KERNAL) from the assembled sources from the cbmsrc project for various types of machines.